bndes/trubudget-bndes/README.md

 2. To rename the file "control/executionData.json.INSTALL" to "control/executionData.json"

+3. To rename the file "config/config.json.PRD" to "config/config.json"

-3. Link the folder "control" to a volume with daily backup
+4. Link the folder "control" to an external volume (outside container) with daily backup

+5. Link the folder "data" to an external volume (outside container)

+6. Link the folder "log" to an external volume (outside container)

-3. Execute npm install
+7. Execute npm install

-4. Execute npm start
+8. Execute npm start

-5. C

 ## Execution Guide